junxit/us-congress-bills-111/metadata.md

 - 2009-12-11 — Committee on Ways and Means discharged.
 - 2009-12-11 — Committee on Ways and Means discharged.
 - 2009-12-11 — Placed on the Union Calendar, Calendar No. 217.
+- 2009-12-15 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Berman objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-12-15 — Considered as unfinished business. (consideration: CR H14943)
+- 2009-12-15 — Considered under suspension of the rules. (consideration: CR H14921-14942)
+- 2009-12-15 — DEBATE - The House proceeded with sixty minutes of debate on H.R.
+2194.
+- 2009-12-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-15 — Mr. Berman moved to suspend the rules and pass the bill, as amended.
+- 2009-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 412 - 12, 4 Present (Roll no. 975). (text: CR H14921-14923)
+- 2009-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 412 - 12, 4 Present (Roll no. 975).(text: CR H14921-14923)